bytex-solutions/snamp/docs/connectors/http-acceptor.md

 parserScript | string | Yes if used in conjunction with `parserScriptPath` | User-defined Groovy script used to parse unstructured HTTP requests | `HttpAcceptorParser.groovy`

 ### Custom parsers
-Custom parser will be used by Resource Connector if managed resource uses endpoint `/snamp/data/acquisition`.
+Custom parser will be used by HTTP Acceptor if managed resource uses endpoint `/snamp/data/acquisition`.
 This endpoint may accept any unstructured data in text, XML and JSON formats.
 The parser used to convert unstructured text into well-known measurement format.
 Parser script should define the following function:
 ```groovy
 def parse(headers, body){
 }